Support the Freedom of the Press – The Fight Goes On

 Visit Jessie’s summer exhibitions:

-Gallery Hours: Fridays and Saturdays from 12-4pm, when exhibitions are on view; and by appointment
+Pluto (solo show of new oil paintings) Goldfinch 319 N. Albany Avenue, Chicago, IL 60612 Opening: Saturday, June 15, 2024, 2-5pm Gallery Hours: Fridays and Saturdays from 12-4pm, when exhibitions are on view; and by appointment Exhibition runs through July 27, 2024 info@goldfinch-gallery.com

-This year, we restarted the annual Reva and David Logan Foundation ChiArts Art Competition.
+This year, werestarted the annual Reva and David Logan Foundation ChiArts Art Competition.
 Previously, the competition was open only to students in photography.
 This year, we expanded to three categories: Creative Writing, Visual Arts, and Digital Photography.

 ChiArts staff chose 6 semifinalists for each category, and the RDLF board members chose first, second, and third place winners.
 The RDLF board and staff were highly impressed by the skill and thoughtfulness of the entries.
 All semifinalists received a prize.
 The winners are as follows: